reg710/Notes-Rails/README.md

 # Sticky Notes
 Academy Pittsburgh project to use Rails to create something similar to Google Keep/Miro Boards.
-It allows you to create new post-it notes, edit them, remove old notes, and rearrange notes on the page.
+It allows you to create new post-it notes and remove old notes.
+I'd like to come back to add ability to rearrange notes on the page and change note colors.

 * Ruby version - 3.0.0